 Shamanic healing is one of the oldest healing practices, stretching back thousands of years and linking to indigenous cultures across the globe.
 Shamanism is based upon our inherent connection with life and is rooted in the belief that everything has an energy or life force.
 It is akin to an ancient form of psychology, but rather than focusing upon the mind and numerous sessions on the couch talking things through, the shamanic process can often go much deeper resulting in a fuller, more profound healing, even with only just one session.

 Traditionally a shaman was an important part of tribal life, a medicine person, said to be able to communicate with spirits and “journey” to other realms with the help of their spirit allies.
-Modern day shamanism follows a similar pattern with properly trained Shamanic Practitioners working with nature, power animals and spirit helpers to seek advice and healing for the client.
+Modern day shamanism follows a similar pattern with properly trained practitioners working with nature, power animals and spirit helpers to seek advice and healing for the client.

-Shamanic Practitioners hold their healing sessions in a sacred and safe manner, creating a space for the client to understand themselves at a deeper level and, in doing so, be able understand any current negative issues, see their own true potential and release any blockages holding them back, whilst being fully supported and protected in the process.
+Contemporary Shamanic Practitioners hold their healing sessions in a sacred and safe manner, creating a space for the client to understand themselves at a deeper level and, in doing so, be able understand any current negative issues, see their own true potential and release any blockages holding them back, whilst being fully supported and protected in the process.